 Prior to a disability hearing, the ALJ usually reviews all the information contained in the claimant’s Social Security file.
 This file should contain medical records and information about the claimant’s employment history.

 During the disability hearing, the ALJ conducts proceedings primarily by asking questions of the claimant regarding their medical condition(s) and treatment, past employment, and limitations imposed by their condition(s).
-After questioning, the ALJ often provides claimants the opportunity to speak on their own behalf, have an attorney speak on their behalf, or have the attorney ask questions to reveal information that would be advantageous to their claim.
+After questioning, the ALJ often provides claimants the opportunity to speak on their own behalf, or to have a disability representative speak on their behalf or ask questions to reveal information that would be advantageous to their claim.

 The ALJ may also question expert witnesses who are present, either in person, over the phone, or via video conference.
 It is very common for a vocational expert to testify concerning the claimant’s ability to perform either past types of employment or other available types of jobs.
 Often the judge will ask hypothetical questions involving the medical conditions or limitations of the claimant to determine whether the claimant is able to work at any gainful employment.

 The ALJ may also ask a medical expert for information or opinions regarding the claimant’s condition.
 When experts testify, the claimant has the opportunity to ask them questions as well.
-Skillful questioning could make the claim appear much more viable to the ALJ, which is just one of many reasons while retaining a lawyer to help with this process could be beneficial.
+Skillful questioning could make the claim appear much more viable to the ALJ, which is just one of many reasons why working with an experienced Social Security disability law firm to help with this process could be beneficial.

-In a disability benefits case, the role of an Alpharetta administrative law judge (ALJ) is extremely important.
+In an SSDI case, the role of an Alpharetta administrative law judge (ALJ) is extremely important.
 The employees who review initial claims often deny claims for disability benefits, and those reconsidering cases also frequently deny claims.
 As such, a hearing before an ALJ provides a key opportunity to present evidence to persuade the Social Security Administration that an applicant qualifies to receive disability benefits.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).